-Frank Bigelow, told he’s been poisoned and has only a few days to live, tries to find out who killed him and why.
-Small-town accountant Frank Bigelow goes to San Francisco for a week’s fun prior to settling down with fiancée Paula.
-After a night on the town, he wakes up with more than just a hangover; doctors tell him he’s been given a “luminous toxin” with no antidote and has, at most, a week to live!
+After a night out on the town in San Francisco, Frank Bigelow wakes up with more than just a hangover: doctors tell him he’s been given a “luminous toxin” with no antidote and has, at most, a week to live!
 Not knowing who did it or why, Bigelow embarks on a frantic odyssey to find his own murderer.

 A very clever storyline and an excellent performance from Edmond O'Brien as Frank Bigalow.
 This is vastly superior to the 1988 remake starring Dennis Quaid and Meg Ryan.
 However, the wolf whistle side effects used while Frank is staying in San Francisco were not only irritating and totally unnecessary but they also detracted from the atmosphere of the film.